the-collab-lab/tcl-30-whats-near-me/PROJECT_BRIEF.md

 A week sounds like a long time in some ways, but part of working on a team is accounting for coordination costs.
 Let’s walk back our goal of demoing from the production URL on Sundays to see when different things need to happen.

-- Sunday — Demo on production!
+- Saturday — Demo on production!
-- Saturday — Respond to mentor feedback on PRs
+- Friday — Respond to mentor feedback on PRs
-- Friday — Respond to/give peer feedback on PRs and ping mentors for feedback
+- Thursday — Respond to/give peer feedback on PRs and ping mentors for feedback
-- Thursday — Complete story and ask for peer feedback
+- Wednesday — Complete story and ask for peer feedback
-- Monday, Tuesday, Wednesday — Work out approach, research if needed, pair program
+- Sunday, Monday, Tuesday — Work out approach, research if needed, pair program

 Having watched many cohorts before yours, our advice is to front-load the work as much as possible in the first couple of days of each week.
 Some of the stories are trickier than they appear on the surface!

+Additionally, the stories in this project are not all scoped to take exactly one week.
+It is expected that if you wrap up early and have time to get started on the next story on the board that you will pick it up and keep the project moving.
+Likewise, it is highly likely that some stories will take more than a single week to complete!

 ### How to know what to do